Arsenalist/zararsiddiqi/content/zettelkasten/backend-frontend-story-divide.md

 You can argue that kind of splits can be valuable at a higher level when a requirement must done by teams of orthogonal skill sets.
 For example, a machine learning layer where data scientists want to work on a recommendation engine, while a web developer is responsible for laying out the products on the website.
 Those are two different teams working on a larger problem, not a split within a team.
 It is the in-team split that is especially harmful.
 Even in these situations it is valuable for a story to tie in both pieces of work as stories are about getting a customer perspective, not a vehicle for organizing work within a team - we can use tasks for that and make those tasks small and independently deployable.

+## What if the work only involves layer?
+If the feature being developed is limited to one layer, for example a content update or a change to an algorithm, then the work by it's very nature spans only the "frontend" or the "backend".
+This post is not a critique on those types of stories, as in those cases the customer gets value on completion of the story.
+The fact that the work involves a single layer is coincidental.

 ## Some actionable advice

 Some things to try if you're struggling organizing the work: